 Small restaurant designs can be beautiful and functional.
-Running a small restaurant can be a challenge, with limited space and having to manage the flow of customers and wait stuff.
-But with the right touches, you can turn your small restaurant into a beautiful place for dining.
+Running a small restaurant can be a challenge, with limited space and having to manage the flow of customers and wait staff.
+Most of the time hiring an interior designer might be way out of budget.
+But even with a tight budget, the right touches can turn your small restaurant into a beautiful place for dining.
 Here are a few small restaurant design ideas to get you started.

 #1: Play with light for a bigger space

 If you want to open up the area, stay away from dark shades that enclose and trap light.
 Use soft-light exposed bulbs, and translucent or metallic fixtures that will reflect or play off of the light.
 Light can bounce off of the room, which will create the illusion of a larger space.
 And natural light is your best friend.
 Use your window space wisely, or invest in installing larger windows, to let in the natural sunlight and brighten up the room.

 #2: Use artwork to set the tone

 Incorporating artwork into your small restaurant design can set the tone and atmosphere of the room, and when used correctly, it can help your restaurant space feel bigger.
 For a trendy look, try making a focal wall filled with artistic frames.
 Or, to set a sleeker tone, pick a few pieces of art that hang in a straight, vertical line across your wall.